 - If you register your bot using Microsoft Azure, your bot code does not need to be hosted on Microsoft Azure.

-- You can now use App Studio to register/update app and bot information directly within Microsoft Teams.
-You'll only have to use the Microsoft Azure portal for adding/configuring other Bot Framework channels such as Direct Line, Web Chat, Skype, and Facebook Messenger.
+- You can now use Developer Portal for Teams to register/update app and bot information directly within Teams.
+You'll only have to use the Azure portal for adding or configuring other Bot Framework channels such as Direct Line, Web Chat, Skype, and Facebook Messenger.